 What shall he have that kill'd the deer?
 His leather skin and horns to wear.
+Then sing him home;

-[The rest shall hear this burden:] Then sing him home.
+The rest shall bear this burden

-Take thou no scorn to wear the horn; It was a crest ere thou wast born.

-Thy father's father wore it; And thy father bore it.

-The horn, the horn, the lusty horn, Is not a thing to laugh to scorn.
+Take thou no scorn to wear the horn; It was a crest ere thou wast born: Thy father's father wore it, And thy father bore it: The horn, the horn, the lusty horn Is not a thing to laugh to scorn.

-The forest Enter ROSALIND and CELIA ROSALIND How say you now?
-Is it not past two o'clock?
-And here much Orlando!
+Enter ROSALIND and CELIA ROSALIND

+How say you now?
+Is it not past two o'clock? and here much Orlando!
+CELIA

-CELIA I warrant you, with pure love and troubled brain, he hath ta'en his bow and arrows, and is gone forth- to sleep.
+I warrant you, with pure love and troubled brain, he hath ta'en his bow and arrows and is gone forth to sleep.
 Look, who comes here.

+Enter SILVIUS SILVIUS
-Enter SILVIUS SILVIUS My errand is to you, fair youth; My gentle Phebe did bid me give you this.

-I know not the contents; but, as I guess By the stern brow and waspish action Which she did use as she was writing of it, It bears an angry tenour.
-Pardon me, I am but as a guiltless messenger.
+My errand is to you, fair youth; My gentle Phebe bid me give you this: I know not the contents; but, as I guess By the stern brow and waspish action Which she did use as she was writing of it, It bears an angry tenor: pardon me: I am but as a guiltless messenger.
+ROSALIND

-ROSALIND Patience herself would startle at this letter, And play the swaggerer.
-Bear this, bear all.
+Patience herself would startle at this letter

+And play the swaggerer; bear this, bear all:

-She says I am not fair, that I lack manners; She calls me proud, and that she could not love me, Were man as rare as Phoenix.
+She says I am not fair, that I lack manners;

+She calls me proud, and that she could not love me,

+Were man as rare as phoenix.
 'Od's my will!

-Her love is not the hare that I do hunt; Why writes she so to me?
-Well, shepherd, well, This is a letter of your own device.
+Her love is not the hare that I do hunt:

+Why writes she so to me?
+Well, shepherd, well,

+This is a letter of your own device.

+SILVIUS

-SILVIUS No, I protest, I know not the contents; Phebe did write it.
+No, I protest, I know not the contents: Phebe did write it.
+ROSALIND

-ROSALIND Come, come, you are a fool, And turn'd into the extremity of love.
+Come, come, you are a fool

+And turn'd into the extremity of love.

-I saw her hand; she has a leathern hand, A freestone-colour'd hand; I verily did think That her old gloves were on, but 'twas her hands; She has a huswife's hand- but that's no matter.
+I saw her hand: she has a leathern hand.

+A freestone-colour'd hand; I verily did think

+That her old gloves were on, but 'twas her hands:

+She has a huswife's hand; but that's no matter:

-I say she never did invent this letter: This is a man's invention, and his hand.
+I say she never did invent this letter;

+This is a man's invention and his hand.

+SILVIUS

-SILVIUS Sure, it is hers.
+Sure, it is hers.
+ROSALIND

-ROSALIND Why, 'tis a boisterous and a cruel style; A style for challengers.
-Why, she defies me, Like Turk to Christian.
-Women's gentle brain Could not drop forth such giant-rude invention, Such Ethiope words, blacker in their effect Than in their countenance.
+Why, 'tis a boisterous and a cruel style.

+A style for-challengers; why, she defies me,

+Like Turk to Christian: women's gentle brain

+Could not drop forth such giant-rude invention

+Such Ethiope words, blacker in their effect

+Than in their countenance.
 Will you hear the letter?

+SILVIUS

-SILVIUS So please you, for I never heard it yet; Yet heard too much of Phebe's cruelty.
-ROSALIND She Phebes me: mark how the tyrant writes.
+So please you, for I never heard it yet; Yet heard too much of Phebe's cruelty.
+ROSALIND

+She Phebes me: mark how the tyrant writes.